-Tax-advantaged saving for health care
+Tax breaks for health care

-If medical expenses not paid via taxadvantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
+If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
 This floor can be difficult for higher-income taxpayers to exceed.